inoren/Software-Testing/Assignment 2/TestPlan.md

 |4.6| 2 |  | x |  |  |  |  |  |  | x |  |  |  |  |  |  |  |  |  |  |  |  |  |
 |4.7| 2 |  |  | x |  |  |  |  |  | x |  |  |  |  |  |  |  |  |  |  |  |  |  |
 |4.8| 2 |  |  |  |  |  |  |  |  | x |  |  |  |  |  | x |  |  |  |  |  |  |  |
+Test-Traceability-Matrix to overview Requirement-Coverage of our test-cases.

+The Test-Project shows that the current project is stable, fulfills all functional requirements and gives good performance.
+The data-access and integrity tests verified that all data in the shared folder can be retrieved correctly and without manipulation of it.
+The functional tests verify that the server starts and terminates properly, this is verified in all required operating systems.
+(Linux, Mac OS, Windows 10, 8, 7 , XP and Windows Server 2008)  The existing integration and response tests passed and verify that the project works properly and are a proficient start for regression tests.
+The test which failed was due to the deployment on a local-machine since it tested if the server is online.
+For the SUT some additional log-tests are needed which verify the writing to the log file.The server can be accesses in a LAN Network an behaves normally and the project has a good performance for single and multiple users as our load and performance tests have shown.
+However of course it will depend on the actual hardware-server it is deployed on as well as other factors such as broadband, firewalls or the running operating system.
+The identified errors from our tests listed:

+- No new logs are written but access log is viewable in a text editor
+- "403 forbidden"-message could not get reproduces.
+However by inspecting the code we know a security exception will be thrown if someone tries to access a file which is outside the shared folder.
+With various hacking-techniques this could be produced.
+- When accessing the server simultaneously the error rate is about 18%.
+This rate is to high but should be tested on a a real server-environment since the local machine had very limited resources.
+- No proper error message is shown when server encounters an internal problem

+In the third Iteration no tests got designed and executed due to resource limitations and unreachable test-areas (e.g. no API).
+However the results can be summarized as the following:
+- Business cycle testing: The licensing of the source code must be investigated together with the legal department.
+Current licensing is MIT on GitHub.
+- Security Testing: A run of a standard SUT of security tests (Tool: Nikto) showed that no standard security is enabled such as HTTP headers, CGI etc. There is also no authentication features of similar implemented.
+Only security given is that no resources outside the shared folder can be accessed.
+It is recommended to test the security more in detail under the deployment conditions, since the security vulnerabilities of a server machine are much different to a local one and can not be easily mocked.
+- API Testing: The project does not have an actual API or any other kind of presentable documentation.
+It is one of the greatest needs to improve to make the project easy to integrate and adopt for developers.
+- Installation and Configuration testing: The server is very easy to deploy and configure as shown in various other tests.
+(E.g. Deployment and running on different OS)

+Summarized we can recommend to use this project as a start for an IoT-Server.
+However proper security and documentation such as the log file needs to be added and a test on simultaneous access must be redone in another environment.